yanchun628/Logseq/pages/MBR.md

 		- context of this test
 			- designed by the FTE team.
 			- Each grader will automatically receive the same test email.
 The test is a blind test
+			- This sampling test is used to capture the overall performance
 		- 感谢所有 team lead 的支持